This course has been discontinued - this course is closed for new enrolments, the information on this page is provided for continuing students.

 Selected major: Management

-Learn about the role of management in business and discover how key resources must be planned, monitored and controlled to meet strategic business objectives.
-Develop the skills to manage yourself, to organise and lead others, to make creative and well-informed decisions, and to evaluate current situations.
+Learn about the role of management in business and discover how the use of key resources must be strategically planned, effectively deployed, monitored and controlled to meet strategic business objectives including business ethics and sustainability goals.

 Majors for Bachelor of Arts [available 2018 only]:AdvertisingChineseCinema and Screen Studies Creative Writing and LiteratureCriminologyDigital Advertising TechnologyEnvironmental SustainabilityGames and InteractivityHistoryInternational StudiesJapaneseJournalismMedia IndustriesPolitics and International RelationsProfessional Writing and EditingSocial MediaSociology